swapnilbamble1438/swapnilbamble1438/README.md

 - [Hotel Ratings](https://github.com/swapnilbamble1438/HotelRatings) - Springboot, Microservices, Thymeleaf

+<hr><hr>
+- [Ecommerce Application](https://github.com/swapnilbamble1438/EcommerceApplication) - Javascript (This Javascript version is just made for presentation for Java J2EE version of the Ecommerce Application)

+- [Voting Application](https://github.com/swapnilbamble1438/VotingApplication) - Javascript (This Javascript version is just made for presentation for Springboot and Java J2EE version of the Voting Application)
+<hr><hr>

 - 👨‍💻 All of my work is available at [My Repositories](https://github.com/swapnilbamble1438?tab=repositories)

 - 📫 How to reach me **swapnilbamble4@gmail.com**